DaehwanKimLab/hisat2/MANUAL.markdown

 Wrapper
 -------

-The `hisat`, `hisat-build` and `hisat-inspect` executables are actually wrapper scripts that call binary programs as appropriate.
+The `hisat2`, `hisat2-build` and `hisat2-inspect` executables are actually
+wrapper scripts that call binary programs as appropriate.
 The wrappers shield users from having to distinguish between "small" and "large" index formats, discussed briefly in the following section.
-Also, the `hisat` wrapper provides some key functionality, like the ability to handle compressed inputs, and the fucntionality for [`--un`], [`--al`] and related options.
+Also, the `hisat2` wrapper provides some key functionality, like the ability to handle compressed inputs, and the fucntionality for [`--un`], [`--al`] and related options.

-It is recommended that you always run the hisat wrappers and not run the binaries directly.
+It is recommended that you always run the hisat2 wrappers and not run the binaries directly.

 Small and large indexes
 -----------------------

-`hisat-build` can index reference genomes of any size.
-For genomes less than about 4 billion nucleotides in length, `hisat-build` builds a "small" index using 32-bit numbers in various parts of the index.
-When the genome is longer, `hisat-build` builds a "large" index using 64-bit numbers.
-Small indexes are stored in files with the `.bt2` extension, and large indexes are stored in files with the `.bt2l` extension.
+`hisat2-build` can index reference genomes of any size.
+For genomes less than about 4 billion nucleotides in length, `hisat2-build` builds a "small" index using 32-bit numbers in various parts of the index.
+When the genome is longer, `hisat2-build` builds a "large" index using 64-bit numbers.
+Small indexes are stored in files with the `.ht2` extension, and large indexes are stored in files with the `.ht2l` extension.
 The user need not worry about whether a particular index is small or large; the wrapper scripts will automatically build and use the appropriate index.